-The primary reference for the NZDF's public affairs strategy is the NZDF Strategy.

-Public affairs directly contributes to a number of the targeted investment areas and strategic goals of the NZDF Strategy (previously known as Strategy25).
-The NZDF Strategy is encapsulated in the diagram on page 8 with the red boxes highlighting those elements of the strategy that successful public affairs will directly contribute to.
+The primary reference for the NZDF's public affairs strategy is the current NZDF strategy - Strategy25, shown below.
+Public affairs directly contributes to a number of the targeted investment areas and strategic goals.
+The red boxes highlight those elements of NZDF strategy that successful public affairs will directly contribute to.